nabilkrs/todays_weather/README.md

-# weather
+# Today's Weather

-A new Flutter project.
+Flutter Application Developed by Nabeel Krissane allows you to show weather in specified location.

 ## Getting Started